inorganik/countUp.js/README.md

 - **Highly customizeable** with a large range of options, you can even substitute numerals.
 - **Smart easing**: CountUp intelligently defers easing until it gets close enough to the end value for easing to be visually noticeable.
 Configureable in the [options](#options).
 - **Plugins** allow for alternate animations like the [Odometer plugin](https://www.npmjs.com/package/odometer_countup)

 ![Odomoeter plugin](./demo/images/odometer_plugin.gif)
-- **Separate bundles** for modern and legacy browsers, with and without the requestAnimationFrame polyfill.
-Choose `countUp.min.js` for modern browsers or `countUp.withPolyfill.min.js` for IE9 and older, and Opera mini.

 ## Usage: